Pathobiology

 - Clinical pathology

-The department also participates in the Doctor of Veterinary Science (DVSc) program.
+The Department also participates in the course-based Master of Biomedical Sciences (MBS) and Doctor of Veterinary Science (DVSc) programs.

 Administrative Staff